Billboard

 Reduced Fee License Plate

-The Department on Aging’s Benefit Access Program, formerly known as the Circuit Breaker Program, allows for the Secretary of State’s office to provide for a reduced-fee license plate aimed toward senior citizens and persons with disabilities with specific qualifications.
+The Department on Aging’s Benefit Access Program, formerly the Circuit Breaker Program, allows the Secretary of State’s office to provide a reduced-fee license plate for senior citizens and persons with disabilities with specific qualifications such as age, residency and income.

 ILLINOIS DEPARTMENT OF AGING